Struck By Cultural Loneliness In My Invented Country

 If you’re a global citizen struggling with cultural loneliness, it is essential to learn ways to adjust to your new reality no matter where you are in the world.

-Here are some tips that have helped me:
+Here are some tips that have helped me to feel less lonely:

 - Own your unconventional past experiences and accept that this has formed your current identity.